getarrays/usercatalog/course-outline.md

     2. When to use Angular resolver
     3. Pre-fetching data before routing

+### Angular pipes
+    1. What are Angular pipes?
+    2. When to use Angular pipes
+    3. Angular pipes in action

 ### RxJs
     1. What is RxJs
     2. Using RxJx to transform API data